National Newspaper Carrier Day

 Let’s go over some interesting facts about newspapers so we can all celebrate National Newspaper Carrier Day with a bit of knowledge about the industry in our heads.

-- The largest English newspaper in India is The Times Of India.
+• The largest English-language newspaper in India is The Times of India.
 It has a circulation of 2.14 million copies.

 Observing National Newspaper Carrier Day

-We can all celebrate this holiday by taking some time to show our news carrier some extra appreciation on this day.
-If you don’t know a news carrier, then you can alternately celebrate this holiday by buying a copy of your local paper-either in paper or digital form.
+We can all celebrate this holiday by taking some time to show our newspaper carrier some extra appreciation on this day.
+If you don’t know a newspaper carrier, then you can alternatively celebrate this holiday by buying a copy of your local paper—either in paper or digital form.
 After that’s been done, feel free to spread the love for this holiday by using the hashtag #NationalNewspaperCarrierDay on your social media accounts.